 Beyond the conflict, 550 families were directly displaced via corporate land grabs, and the blocking of access to fishing grounds, to make way for the infrastructure required for the LNG projects.
 Promises from the LNG industry of new land and jobs have not been met, and displaced families now struggle to make a living without their traditional livelihoods.

 In April 2021 Total declared a "force majeure" – a clause in contracts that removes liability for natural and unavoidable catastrophes, including armed conflict – and evacuated the Mozambique LNG site due to the conflict.
-The company plans to restart operations in early 2023.
+The company is now gearing up to restart operations.